 Damage: You need to toss food touched or eaten by house ants.
 Unfortunately, they’re difficult to get rid of when they nest in hard-to-reach spots within your home.

-Prevention and Solution: Unsurprisingly, the easiest way to prevent house ant infestations is by cleaning regularly.
+Prevention and solution: Unsurprisingly, the easiest way to prevent house ant infestations is by cleaning regularly.
 To keep ants out, seal small openings like cracks in doorways or walls.
 Spray a vinegar and water mixture where you’ve seen them to erase ant trails.
 The Spruce reminds us that chemical sprays will also get rid of ‘good’ bugs such as honeybees, so be careful.

 Flies come in different shapes and sizes, but they have key features in common: A set of wings, six legs, antennas, and a compact body.